 He was able to sell them 10 times cheaper than imported $5000 European mikes.
 Rode was born, the name coming from his friend’s observation that the mikes would sell “faster than a rat runs up a drain pipe”.
 Rode-NT1 became his financial saviour.

 Against the odds, he found a buyer in the US with an initial order of 100 microphones.
-He and his then wife, Lou, built a business that now sells around three million products a year.
+He and his then wife, Lou, built a business that now sells around four million products a year.

 But Mr Freedman says money isn’t all it’s cracked up to be.
 “When you don’t have a lot of money you think, ‘Oh, how cool’.
 But when you do have money it’s not as cool as you thought.”